PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter8.md

-# Software Development Tools in MATLAB
+# SOFTWARE DEVELOPMENT TOOLS IN MATLAB

 MATLAB provides a comprehensive set of tools for software development, including debugging, performance analysis, project management, source control, testing, and more.
 This guide covers essential tools and practices for effective software development in MATLAB.

-## Debugging and Analysis
+## DEBUGGING AND ANALYSIS

 ### Debugging